HOW DO I LEARN TO SCUBA DIVE?

 - What to consider when planning dives.

 - How to choose the right scuba gear for you.

 - Underwater signals and other diving procedures.

-You’ll learn this valuable information by reading it in the PADI Open Water Diver Manual or by using the tablet version – PADI Open Water Diver Touch™, or online with PADI eLearning®.
+You’ll learn this valuable information by reading it in the PADI or SSI Open Water Manual and/or online with PADI or SSI eLearning.
 At the end of each chapter, you’ll answer questions about the material to ensure you understand it.
-Along the way, let one of our PADI Instructor Staff know if there is anything you don’t understand.
+Along the way, let one of our Instructor Staff know if there is anything you don’t understand.
 At the end of the course, you’ll take a final exam that ensures you have thorough knowledge of scuba diving basics.

 You’ll also watch videos that preview the scuba skills you’ll practice in a swimming pool or pool-like environment.
 In addition to the video, one of our staff instructors will demonstrate each skill for you.

 This is what it’s all about – diving.
 You’ll develop basic scuba skills in a pool or in confined water – a body of water with pool-like conditions, such as off a calm beach.
 The basic scuba skills you learn during your certification course will help you become familiar with your scuba gear and become an underwater explorer.
 Some of the essential skills you learn include:

 - Setting up your scuba gear.

 - How to get water out of your mask.

 - Safety procedures.